-The pressure relief valve provided with the boiler must be installed as detailed in Figure 10.
+The pressure relief valve must be installed with the provided adaptor pipe in the top of the boiler as detailed in Figure 20.
 No other valves should be placed between the pressure relief valve and the appliance.
 Failure to comply with these guidelines can result in substantial property damage, personal injury, or death.